 - Share your personal information only with people and companies that need it

-- Check you Facebook privacy setting regularly to make sure you know what you are sharing with who
+- Check you Facebook privacy settings regularly to make sure you know what you are sharing with who

 - Log out of Facebook after using someone else’s computer